Sidon sets and perturbations: Sidon sets

-O'Bryant~\cite{obry04} has compiled a survey of Sidon sets.
 Most work on Sidon sets has been restricted to subsets of the integers or other discrete groups.
 Cilleruelo and Ruzsa~\cite{cill-ruzs04} have studied Sidon sets of real, complex, and $p$-adic numbers.
+O'Bryant~\cite{obry04} is a survey of Sidon sets.